vigji/python-cimec-2023/python-installation.md

 ```bash
 jupyter notebook
 ```
 You should see a browser opening with a Jupyter notebook.
 If you do, you are good to go!
-If you get something like `jupyter: command not found`, ask for help!
+If you get something like `jupyter: command not found`, you might want to close the terminal and open it again.
+If the problem persists, ask for help!

 ---